balzac-lang/balzac-doc/docs/source/expressions.rst

 Transactions
 ^^^^^^^^^^^^
-Transactions can be expressed using the prefix :btm:`tx:` followed by the serialized transaction data in hexadecimal format.
-Transactions have type :btm:`transaction`.
+Transactions can be expressed using the prefix :balzac:`tx:` followed by the serialized transaction data in hexadecimal format.
+Transactions have type :balzac:`transaction`.

 |langname| features new transaction creation, as explained in section :doc:`Transactions <transactions>`.